 D10.0 Page 97 Lines 34-39 (note: The extra “the” with strikethrough looks like an editorial issue; this is all new text added by P802.11ai so there should be no strikethrough here.)

-When all channels in the ChannelList have been scanned, and the ReportingOption parameter of the MLME-SCAN. request primitive is AT_END or not present, the MLME shall issue an MLME-SCAN.confirm primitive with the one or more of BSSDescriptionSet, BSSDescriptionFromFDSet, or BSSDescriptionFromMeasurementPilotSet containing all of the information gathered during the scan.
+When all channels in the ChannelList have been scanned, and the ReportingOption parameter of the MLME-SCAN. request primitive is AT_END or not present, the MLME shall issue an MLME-SCAN.confirm primitive with the ResultCode equal to SUCCESS and one or more of BSSDescriptionSet, BSSDescriptionFromFDSet, or BSSDescriptionFromMeasurementPilotSet containing all of the information gathered during the scan.

 CID 31011